convictional/convictional-blog/_posts/2018-10-09-hacker-noon-interviews-convictional.md

 class: post-template
 author: chris
 ---
-We recently sat down with Davis Baer ([@DavisBaer](https://twitter.com/davisbaer) on Twitter), founder of [OneUp](https://www.oneupapp.io/) and contributor at [Hacker Noon](https://hackernoon.com), to discuss what we're building at [Convictional](https://www.convictional.com/) and how we are turning B2B commerce into an API.
+We recently sat down with Davis Baer ([@DavisBaer](https://twitter.com/davisbaer) on Twitter), founder of [OneUp](https://www.oneupapp.io/) and contributor at [Hacker Noon](https://hackernoon.com), to discuss what we are building at [Convictional](https://www.convictional.com/) and how we are turning B2B commerce into an API.

 Roger and I frequent Hacker Noon, one of the leading technology blogs on the internet.
 We are excited to share what we are working on with their audience.